YongChen-Exact/IPGPT-SFADA/README.md

 # Introduction
 This project propose a novel Source-Free Active Domain Adaptation (SFADA) method for medical image segmentation.

 We first introduce an influential point learning (IPL) slice-wise framework to actively select influential points for oracle annotation.
+Within this framework, we develop an adaptive KNN algorithm to construct neighborhoods of source-like samples, enabling the transfer of source-specific knowledge.
+A class-balanced KL divergence is introduced to select diverse samples near the boundary for labeling.
 The progressive teacher (ProT) model is designed to generate and utilize reliable pseudo-labels independently.
 The fully supervised learning is performed on labeled samples.
 For unlabeled samples, curriculum learning-based self-training is adopted to further reduce the negative impact of noisy pseudo-labels.

 The experimental results on three multi-domain datasets demonstrated that our method outperformed state-of-the-art methods, even with only 2.5% of the labeling budget.
 ## Environment